jacobwarduk/blog/site/content/about/_index.md

 ### 👨‍💻 About me

-The astute reader will have noticed that I am a **Contract Front End & JavaScript Developer**.
+The astute reader will have noticed that I am a **Lead Front End & JavaScript Developer**.
 However, I suppose there is more to me than a job title, especially one which doesn't really describe what I _actually_ do.

 #### So WTF do I _actually_ do?